BasujitaBhattacharya/ASEv3EnterpriseDemo/README.md

 Because the Application Service Environment is of type internal, you will need to deploy the APIs using [GitHub Self Runner](https://docs.github.com/en/actions/hosting-your-own-runners/about-self-hosted-runners).

 Connect to VM created in the resource group **rg-hub-ase-demo** and follow the installation procedure.

 If you are not able to SSH into your VM, Access the serial console by going to Can't connect? > Run a comprehensive SSH connectivity test.

-From there execute the steps to register a self hosted runner [link](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/adding-self-hosted-runners)
+From there execute the steps to register a self hosted runner [Add Self Hosted Runner](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/adding-self-hosted-runners)

 If you want to run the runner agent as a service (recommended) follows this [link](https://docs.github.com/en/actions/hosting-your-own-runners/configuring-the-self-hosted-runner-application-as-a-service) after the installation.